Website Acceptable Use Policy Fill out the template

 • explain how any disputes in relation to the policy will be dealt with

-The main legal frameworks applicable to an acceptable use policy are:
+The main legal frameworks applicable to the policy are:

 The governing/supervisory body for upholding information rights is the Information Commissioner's Office (the ICO).